dolittle/DotNET.Applications/Documentation/Articles/csharp_coding_styles.md

 without really thinking it through can bleed throughout your codebase without necessarily a good reason.
 Alongside *async* / *await* comes the `Task` type that needs to be there.
-The places where threading is necessary, it *MUST* be dealt with internally to the implementation and not bleed throughout its APIs.
-Bifrost has a very good handle on its entrypoints and from these entrypoints, the need for scaling out across multiple threads are rarely needed.
+The places where threading is necessary, it *MUST* be dealt with internally to the implementation and not bleed throughout its APIs. doLittle has a very good handle on its entrypoints and from these entrypoints, the need for scaling out across multiple threads are rarely needed.
 With the underlying infrastructure being relied on, web requests are already threaded.
 Since we enter the system and returns back as soon possible, we have a